Junaed29/VendingMachineMultiplatform/README.md

-# VIMTO Vending Machine Multiplatform
+# DrinkBot Vending Machine Multiplatform

 A comprehensive Kotlin Multiplatform application that simulates a vending machine system across Android, iOS, Desktop, and Web platforms.
 The application simulates the operations of a soft drinks dispenser with full purchasing, maintenance, and simulation capabilities.